jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2019-08-planning-in-general.md

 - [x] I am not sure how to approach things right now.
 - [x] ~~I could also try and pick a design issue from the list 'Language Design / Content Changes' above.~~
 - [x] ~~I feel somehow I had more plans, but I forgot about them.~~
-- [x] ~~Maybe there are few main problems I would like to highlight.~~
+- [x] ~~Maybe there are few main problems I might like to highlight.~~
 - [x] ~~Somehow I tend to want to just start at the top and start reformulating.~~
 - [x] I guess I am not sure where to start.
 - [x] And I am also still a little surprised that I am at this stage.
 I feel I may have forgotten something that may be left to do, before I can do this.
-- [x] ~~I think maybe heavy redesign is off the table for now, because I estimate that would be too intense for now.~~
+- [x] ~~I think maybe heavy redesign is off the table for now, because I estimate that might be too intense for now.~~
 - [x] I also have in mind marking work as postponed for 'Encircle Broader View' and 'Encircle Construct Drafts', cleaning up the brainstorms that covert those + Encircle Language Spec.
 That way I might create overview over the TODO notes.
 - [x] The feeling I forgot something, feels like it could be in the texts below, but the texts below seem to be too rough and unstructured to give me that insight and overview.
 If it were more structured and overviewable, and done stuff marked as done, postponed stuff marked as such and split into coherent chunks.
-I think I would like that.
+I think I might like that.
 - [x] So structure the TODO and Postponed things about Encircle Language Spec Revamp notes, might be what I want to do first.

 #### 2019-08-05 Done Writing Style Mixed Issues